vrtmrz/obsidian-livesync/updates.md

 Sorry for being absent so much long.
 And thank you for your patience!

 Note: we got a very performance improvement.
+Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
+Please configure the limit as you need.
+If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.2
+  - Fixed:
+    - Now the results of resolving conflicts are surely synchronised.
+  - Modified:
+    - Some setting items got new clear names. (`Sync Settings` -> `Targets`).
+  - New feature:
+    - We can limit the synchronising files by their size. (`Sync Settings` -> `Targets` -> `Maximum file size`).
+      - It depends on the size of the newer one.
+      - At Obsidian 1.5.3 on mobile, we should set this to around 50MB to avoid restarting Obsidian.
+    - Now the settings could be stored in a specific markdown file to synchronise or switch it (`General Setting` -> `Share settings via markdown`).
+      - [Screwdriver](https://github.com/vrtmrz/obsidian-screwdriver) is quite good, but mostly we only need this.
+    - Customisation of the obsoleted device is now able to be deleted at once.
+      - We have to put the maintenance mode in at the Customisation sync dialogue.
 - 0.22.1
   - New feature:
     - We can perform automatic conflict resolution for inactive files, and postpone only manual ones by `Postpone manual resolution of inactive files`.